ayyammal-g/march_code_jam_madness_modellers/README.md

    - Loss, Adjusted Defensive efficiency, Opponent Field Goal Percents are negatively correlated to the winner
    - The heatmap clearly shows weaker opponent teams with lower defensive efficiency and low field goal percents contribute to the win.

-The Net Rating differences are calculated for each matched up team pair and the Teams 20 matched up pairs with high net ratings are plotted to see the team performances in the match ups.
+The Net Rating differences are calculated for each matched up team pair and the Top 20 matched up pairs with high net ratings are plotted to see the team performances in the match ups.
 The first picture below shows the plot.
 The Next picture represents how many records per team are available in the historical data we pulled.
 There are some teams that got lot of match ups with different teams which would clearly provide lot of information about the team performance.
 There are some teams with very few matchups and hence have less records in the data set.
 Determining their performances would not be accurate as there is not much history.

 | Top 20 Match up Net Ratings | Match up Data Spread among Teams |
 | --- | --- |